finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Active Sprint
 - Accessibility: New how-to videos
 - Bug-Fix: Cards dissappearing and duplicating in multiplayer
+- Bug-Fix: Add error message if imported single card is wrong image type
+- Bug-Fix: Sometimes cards do not go onto top of deck
 - Bug-Fix: Share on Android
-- Bug-Fix: Sometimes cards do not go onto top of deck
-- Bug-Fix: Add error message if imported single card is wrong image type
+- Bug-Fix: Freeze in Multiplayer Lobby on Android client

+## Backlog
 - Game-Play: Snap to Grid in Play Area
 - Game-Play: Name-Plates indicating player seats
 - Game-Play: Button for max zoom out